erlerobot/erle_gitbook_erlebrain/en/hardware/microSD/expandingfilesystem.md

 /dev/mmcblk0p2          100352    15523839     7711744   83  Linux
 ```

- - Enter “d” command to delete a partition and mention the partition number as ‘2’  .Entering ‘p‘ again will show that you have deleted /dev/mmcblk0p2
+ - Enter `d` command to delete a partition and mention the partition number as `2` .Entering `p` again will show that you have deleted /dev/mmcblk0p2

-   - Now create a new partition by entering ‘n’ then ‘p’ and then ‘2’
+   - Now create a new partition by entering `n` then `p` and then `2`

    - n–>new partition